NicolaasGrobler/xquery/README.md

 # xquery

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Hono, TRPC, and more.
+A modern TypeScript monorepo for querying and managing files with OpenAI integration.

 ## Features